UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

 See [our write-up on using GitKraken to deal with merge conflicts](docs/MERGE_CONFLICTS.md) for more examples and details.

-:warning: :bangbang: At this point Chris (or you if you've been doing something similar) will need to pull these changes back down to your copy if you want or need to make changes to your branch.
-The changes you've made by resolving conflicts in the web GUI _only_ affect the version of the code on GitHub, so you have to pull if you want those changes to be reflected in your local copy as well.
+:bangbang: At this point Chris (or you if you've been doing something similar) will need to pull these changes back down to your copy if you want or need to make changes to your branch.
+The changes you've made by resolving conflicts in the web GUI _only_ affect the version of the code on GitHub, so you have to `pull`` if you want those changes to be reflected in your local copy as well.
 If, for example, Chris realizes here that the tests are failing because they have the alphabetical order wrong, they'll need to pull down these changes, fix the alphabetical order, push back